cisagov/GMU-CYSE-Capstone-2020-21/README.md

 - Knowledge of supervised (unsupervised preferred) machine learning
 - Knowledge of Log Analysis and time series data
 - Knowledge of basic software application with web-server front end and database back-end
-- Knowledge of basic network traffic analysis.
+- Knowledge of basic network traffic analysis

 Students must be familiar with the principles of IT Operations and Security Analytics.
 Experience with log time series data in an operational setting is desired but not required.
 Students should have a strong desire to learn how to safely and effectively conduct threat monitoring or threat hunting in the cloud and the role of machine learning.